LukasBombach/next-with-preact-x-monorepo/README.md

 * [`packages/preact`](https://github.com/developit/preact/) a clone of the [Preact X master branch](https://github.com/developit/preact) to use the latest, yet unreleased Preact that includes lazy / Suspense

 Apart from these local dependencies it is important to say that `apps/article` uses `next@carnary` because only that works with Preact (because they loosened their dependency on [react-ssr-prepass](https://github.com/FormidableLabs/react-ssr-prepass)

-## Explanation

-* We use yarn workspaces to create links between the latest Preact, our custom Next plugin and our Next app
-* Our custom Next plugin exports a bin called `next:preact` which sets up a module alias to make Next use Preact instead of React and the calls the orignal Next bin scripts.
-That means unlike in the orignal Preact plugin you don't have to create a custom server.
-You can still do so if you want to, just do the same thing as in their orignial docs on their plugin.
-* Use `next:preact dev`, `next:preact build`, `next:preact start` instead of `next dev` etc.

 ## Install